Hand in hand with siblings

 Contact is maintained with the siblings during their brother or sister’s time at the hospice and after their death, for as long as they need.
 Staff keep in touch with brothers and sisters between visits through quarterly newsletters, emails, days out and residential activity weekends for teenage brothers and sisters.

-Crafts in messy play, baking in the kitchen, and games in the gardens.
+Crafts in messy play (art therapy), baking in the kitchen, and games in the gardens.

 Out of the house activities